jekyll/jekyll-import/docs/_docs/usage.md

 You should now be all set to run the importers with the following incantation:

 {% highlight bash %}
-$ ruby -rubygems -e 'require "jekyll-import";
+$ ruby -r rubygems -e 'require "jekyll-import";
     JekyllImport::Importers::MyImporter.run({
       # options for this importer
     })'